Ebola outbreak in east Congo's main city tests flexibility of response

 Goma, a city of nearly 2 million people, is on high alert after the first transmission of the virus within it was confirmed last week.
 That raised fears the outbreak could spread within the densely-populated city and beyond via its border with Rwanda and the international airport.

-A gold miner carried the virus from the epicentre of the epidemic, which is several hundred kilometres (miles) to the north.
+A gold miner carried the virus from the epicenter of the epidemic, which is several hundred kilometers (miles) to the north.
 He spent a week at home ill with his wife and 10 children before being transferred to hospital, where he died the next day.
 His wife and daughter then tested positive for the disease.

 Goma has had time to get ready for Ebola, given a nearly year-long head start as the disease raged near the cities of Beni and Butembo.
 Most residents appear to have taken the latest developments in their stride, queuing up at the dozens of washing stations set up on sidewalks by the government and private businesses and avoiding shaking hands.